EduardoFernandesUA/RC1Project/README.md

 # RC1Project
-Project developed with GNS3 for Networks & Comunnications course.
+Project developed with GNS3 for Networks & Communications course.